 How can I develop my skills and gain experience during my degree?

-Due to the wide range of potential career options and sectors open to you as a chemistry student, it is important to start to consider your options early on in your course.
+Due to the wide range of potential career options and sectors open to you as a natural sciences student, it is important to start to consider your options early on in your course.
 Look for opportunities to gain relevant experience and skills within your areas of interest whether this is in a scientific or in a non-scientific sector.

 Summer internships are also a great way to gain experience, whether in science or non-science based roles.